uzh-dqbm-cmi/eustar_dgm4h/README.md

 # code
- code for eustar2 about organ involvement
+ code for the paper ....
+ML4H

  ## scripts

  run fake_data/generate_fake_data.py to generate fake data (then stored in fake_data/raw)

- run body.py to create the body object from real or fake data (saves cohort and body)

- run test_scripts/train.py to train a VAE on the body
+ run benchmark_VAE/src/pythae/ssc/create_cv.py to create and save the cohorts and bodies objects for the CV (takes some time, depending on the size of the dataset)

+## notebooks

+demo_notebooks/train_model.ipynb : train and save a model demo_notebooks/plots.ipynb : load a trained model and analyze the results